-Upsetting experiences tend to connect us with the underlying energy field which lies beneath human conscious awareness.
-Some of its accumulated pressure is released to our conscious awareness.
-When we become distressed, we enter the lower energy fields of fear, anger, guilt, pride, apathy, grief, shame, and hatred.
+Upsetting experiences tend to connect us with the underlying energy field which lies beneath our awareness.
+Some of its accumulated pressure is released.
+When we are distressed, we enter the lower energy fields of fear, anger, guilt, pride, apathy, grief, shame, and hatred.
 As we become connected to one of these negative fields, the others tend to join force.
-We often start to remember a whole series of buried, corresponding experiences and memories.
-They have been triggered in our mind and will bring up the corresponding emotions.
+We often start to remember numerous buried, corresponding experiences and memories.
+They have been triggered in our mind and will bring up the linked emotions.
 All are opportunities that are asking to be healed.
 As someone once said to me, “When the negative emotions start pouring out, it feels as if I have to heal the whole world from its very beginning.“

 This is the place where the real spiritual work is happening.
 Reading, studying, and thinking are merely preparation for the real work of authentic, deep, internal transformation.
 Without the latter, we are just playing around; amusing our egotistic, mental selfhood.
 Real spiritual work can be tough and, at some places, very tough but it is worth it for what it brings.
 After a while, the new light brings such a fresh easiness that one forgets the toughness.
-Sometimes, one can feel as if it has always been a bright, breezy, and beautiful walk in the park even if at one place it was a very dark wood.
+Sometimes, one can even feel that it has always been a bright, breezy, and beautiful walk in the park, although some places may have been a very dark wood.

 This article is from The Love of Devotion